stefanvoegelisrf/digit/semesterproject/redundancy/index.md

 "In front of these servers, we use a tool called a 'load balancer.'
 It directs user requests across all servers evenly.
 This not only prevents any one server from being overloaded but also ensures that if a server fails, the network keeps running smoothly."

 **Conclusion and Seamless Loop into Introduction:**
-"If some servers crash, others step in, making sure you can continue social media doom scrolling isn't interrupted.
+"If some servers crash, others step in, making sure you can continue to doom scroll in your social media feed.
 This is the beauty of redundancy in IT - it's all about continuous service and reliability.
 Just like these subtitles, redundancy might not always seem essential, but it's always there, ensuring everything works seamlessly.
-This is why the subtitles that you are reading right now...."(ending creates a loop)
+Buut.."